department-of-veterans-affairs/vets-api/modules/vba_documents/app/swagger/vba_documents/v2/description.md

 * Polling: to check once or at regular intervals:
     * For a single GUID, make repeated GET requests to the /uploads/{guid} endpoint.
     * For multiple GUIDs, make repeated POST requests to the /uploads/report endpoint.
-* Webhooks: we return the status changes to your subscribed URL.
+* Webhooks: we return the status changes to your subscribed URL as shown below.
 No polling or additional action is needed.

 ```
 {
     notifications: [
         {
             guid: 'd6fa1319-e5ec-4fb9-9231-3a275a1233df',
             event: 'gov.va.developer.benefits-intake.status_change',
             api_name: 'vba_documents-v2',
             status_to: 'uploaded',
             epoch_time: 1626806219,
             status_from: 'pending'
         },
-    [length]: 1
     ]
 }
 ```